 Back in the 1950s, Alan Turing was asked whether machines can think.
 At the time, Turing said that the question was too meaningless for discussion, as we don't even understand what thinking is in the first place.

-Fast-forward into the 2020s, and we have Amazon telling us what products we want to buy, Netflix knowing the shows we want to watch, and Google predicting the questions we want to ask.
+Fast-forward to the 2020s, and we have Amazon telling us what products we want to buy, Netflix knowing the shows we want to watch, and Google predicting the questions we want to ask.
 However, are machines genuinely thinking or just simulating cognition?

 Post Covid-19, 86% of participants in a PwC survey say AI will be a mainstream technology at their company in 2021.